-Diana Madrigal-Barnitz (School Artistic Director) a New Orleans native, has studied ballet since the age of three.
-She began her training at the Myra Mier School of Ballet under the direction of Myra Mier in Kenner, Louisiana.
-At the age of 3.
-After many years of training, Diana joined the Jefferson Ballet Theatre where she performed many roles including Spanish Coffee from The Nutcracker, Jeremy Fisher from Tales of Beatrix Potter, Summer Fairy from Cinderella, Wicked Stepmother from Hansel and Gretel.
-As a trainee, Diana attended several summer intensive programs where she studied under Edward Villella, Susan Anderson, Marcus Alford, and Cindy Flach to name a few.
-At the age of fifteen, Diana started her instructor training in the Vaganova Method under Myra Mier.As a senior in high school, Diana participated in The Junior Philharmonic Society of New Orleans Performance series and was awarded the John Tobin Award for outstanding performance of Esperanza from Tarde en La Siesta.
+Diana Madrigal-Barnitz (Artistic Director) began her training at the Myra Mier School of Ballet under the direction of Myra Mier at the age of 3.
+After many years of training, Diana joined the Jefferson Ballet Theatre where she performed many roles, including Spanish Coffee from The Nutcracker, Jeremy Fisher from Tales of Beatrix Potter, Summer Fairy from Cinderella, and Wicked Stepmother from Hansel and Gretel.
+She spent her summers studying with several distinguished teachers of the dance community, including Edward Villella, Susan Anderson, Marcus Alford, Stanislav Issaev, and Cindy Flach.